blsmxiu47/time-since/README.md

 Simple web app built with React, Typescript, and Tailwind to calculate different units of time between two dates.

+## Features

+* Responsive design
+* Dark mode

+## TODO

+* Add a TODAY button to set the start date to the current date
+* Add a TODAY button to set the end date to the current date
+* Add a NOW button to set the start time to the current time
+* Add a NOW button to set the end time to the current time
+* Add a RESET button to reset the start and end dates and times to the default values
+* Round time units or add a toggle to round time units

 ## Tech Stack

 * Vite